Ready to take your next solo sesh to a whole new level? That's what Dipsea is for.

 A commitment to connection.

 “I started scheduling pleasure with my husband because our schedules were hectic.
 We weren't seeing eye-to-eye on the what and the when.
 So we picked a” Do Not Disturb” day to prioritize our time with one another.
 Scheduling sex wasn't my favorite thing to do initially.
-At first, it made me question if [my husband] even wanted to do it.
+At first, it made me question if even wanted to do it.
 Now, I think it's necessary, especially for people with families.
 Scheduling and sticking to that schedule shows that it's a priority in the relationship.
 It doesn't have to take away from the spice or the spontaneity either.”

 We plan things that are important to us.